AlexDCode/AutomatedRadioEvaluationSuite/docs/readthedocs/source/code_amp.md

 - **None**: No calibration is applied, and both input and output calibration factors are set to 0.
 - **Fixed Attenuation**: The function directly applies the attenuation values set in the application for both input and output.
-- **Small Signal**: Uses fixed attenuation values combined with interpolated S-parameters from the provided S-parameter file for both input and output.
+- **Small Signal**: Uses fixed attenuation values combined with interpolated Sparameters from the provided Sparameter file for both input and output.
 - **Small + Large Signal**: Same behavior as **Small Signal** but also integrates driver gain data.
 The driver gain is interpolated based on both the test frequency and RF input power, which is then subtracted from the input calibration factor.

 ```{admonition} Input Parameters